Caregiver story - Caleb and Gabe

 Short-term care works

 Caleb and Gabe are from sunny Hawke’s Bay.
-The couple are parents to their own two year old daughter and two dogs.
+The couple are parents to their own 2 year old daughter and 2 dogs.
 Despite a full house, they saw the need for short-term caregivers in their community and took up the challenge.

 For Caleb and Gabe, this type of care fits their lifestyle and allows them to make a difference.